Deploy RabbitMQ on KubeSphere

 Find RabbitMQ and click Install on the App Information page.

 Set a name and select an app version.
 Make sure RabbitMQ is deployed in

 demo-projectand click Next.

-In App Configurations, you can use the default configuration directly or customize the configuration either by specifying fields in a form or editing the YAML file.
+In App Settings, you can use the default settings directly or customize the settings either by specifying fields in a form or editing the YAML file.
 Record the value of Root Username and the value of Root Password, which will be used later for login.
-Click Deploy to continue.
+Click Install to continue.

-TipTo see the manifest file, toggle the YAML switch.
+TipTo see the manifest file, toggle the Edit YAML switch.

 Wait until RabbitMQ is up and running.

 Step 2: Access the RabbitMQ dashboard

 To access RabbitMQ outside the cluster, you need to expose the app through a NodePort first.